SuperDude88/TWWHD-Randomizer/README.md

+# Custom model build instruction
+## Instructions (because that's probably why you're here for)
+### Extracting nessecary files
+Download any custom model from Gamebanana and extract the zip file.
+You will probably find a bunch of folders and from there we want to find some files :
+- Either a `permanent_3d.pack` file or a `Link.szs` file (the latter being more convienient)
+- Optionnaly, a `Jailnit.aaf` file for voice clips
+- Optionnaly, a `voice_0.aw` file for voice clips

+If you could find them within an "Raw files" or "Extra files" folder, great!
+Copy them in a separate folder.
+If not, we'll need to find them.
+First, try to find a folder containing the `Cafe` and `Common` folders inside.
+You will most likely find them in a folder called `content`.
+Those folders contain our nessecary files :
+- `permanent_3d.pack` can be found in `Common\Pack\`
+- `Jailnit.aaf` can be found in `Cafe\US\AudioRes\JAudioRes\`
+- `voice_0.aw` can be found in `Cafe\US\AudioRes\JAudioRes\Banks\`

+Copy those files in a separate folder.
+If you have `permanent_3d.pack` and not `Link.szs`, we'll need just a few more steps.

+### Extracting Link.szs from permanent_3d.pack
+Download [Toolbox](https://github.com/KillzXGaming/Switch-Toolbox/releases/tag/Final).
+Extract the zip file somewhere, then run `Toolbox.exe`.

+Drag and drop the `permanent_3d.pack` file inside Toolbox's window.

+Click on the Plus icon on the left of the folder.
+Scroll down until you find Link.szs and right click on it.
+Select "Export Raw Data".

+Save the file in the same folder as the other files.
+You can delete `permanent_3d.pack` now.

+### On console
+Make sure you followed the instructions for the official build.
+We will need pretty much everything the official build installs to be already installed on the wii u.

+Go to the latest release for this branch.
+Copy `wwhd_randomizer_t4b.wuhb` into your SD card at `sd:\wiiu\apps`.
+You will see the build on your home screen (the one with farore's pearl).
+Run it once to generate all the files, then exit to the main menu.

+Access your SD card and go to `sd:/wiiu/apps/save/<8 hex digits> (TWWHD Randomizer T4B)`.
+You will find another folder inside called `model`.
+In here you want to put the `Link.szs`, (optionnal) `JaiInit.aaf` and (optionnal) `voice_0.aw` files you extracted earlier.
+You can now open the app on your Wii U again

+In the Colors tab, you will find the toggle for custom models.
+Make sure it is enabled, then you can randomize your game.

+After that, your model will be applied to the game.
+Have fun!

 # TWWHD-Randomizer
 As this is a new randomizer, there may still be bugs until it is more thoroughly tested.
 Some of the information below may change with time.